ksenyakom/spring-micro-demo/eureka-server/HELP.md

 * [Gradle Build Scans – insights for your project's build](https://scans.gradle.com#gradle)

 http://localhost:8081/ - to see eureka-server dashboard with list of all microservices

+eureka-server - where to publish microservice, it's a container eureka-client- will publish microservices on eureka-server, microservice producer